CarlSargunar/Umbraco-Docker-Workshop/5-Website-Container.md

 docker pull mcr.microsoft.com/dotnet/sdk:8.0
 docker pull mcr.microsoft.com/dotnet/aspnet:8.0

+# This will build the Umbraco site image using the Dockerfile we created earlier
-docker build -t umbweb:latest ./UmbWeb
+docker build -t umbweb:1.0.0 -t umbweb:latest ./UmbWeb
 ```

 This will download the required components and compile a final image ready to run the site in a container, and may take some time.

 At this point we can see all the images we have created by using the following command